symflower/sessions/README.md

 # Sessions

-Sessions is used to publish accompanying material to symflower sessions such as presentations, trainings or workshops.
-Accompanying material may be for instance presentation slides, pdfs or example source code.
+This repository is used to publish accompanying material to Symflower sessions such as presentations, trainings or workshops.